Why do unicode characters look different between Litmus and my local email client

-This article goes quite in-depth into why character encoding doesn't always work as you'd expect.
-If you're looking for a quick fix, the answer is to use HTML entity names instead of using the problematic character directly within your HTML markup.
+This article goes in-depth into why character encoding doesn't always work as you'd expect.
+If you're looking for a quick fix, the answer is to use HTML entities instead of using the problematic character directly within your HTML markup.

 The most common mistake made is using UTF8 characters directly in the HTML markup of your email.
 You need to use HTML entity codes that correspond to the character within the UTF charset.
 This is the best practice and is considerably more robust than relying on your transfer encoding to deliver those characters without breaking them.

-You can use either entity numbers, these correspond directly to the byte value of the UTF8 character.
+You can use entity numbers that correspond directly to the byte value of the UTF8 character.
 For example, a with a ring (å) may be represented as å because a byte value of 229 (11100101) is that character's binary value.
-Or you can use entity names (which are a little friendlier to work with).
+Or you can use entity names which are a little friendlier to work with.
 The entity name for a with a ring is aring, so you'd represent this in HTML as å

 Litmus supports all language packs in modern webmail and desktop clients.
 Outlook 2003 and above support these characters.
 We also support all escaped entities, from ASCII (UTF7) to UTF32 for testing.